Swarchal/python-for-HTS/docs/conc_response_curves/plotting.md

 We can then plot this uncertainty on the curve by calculating 2 additional curves, one with our parameters + standard deviation, and another - standard deviation.
+Then we can use `plt.fill_between()` to fill the area between the upper and lower bounded curves.

 ```python
 y_hat_upper = hill_3_param(